Focus on: Cedarwood Essential OilAug 06, 2019

-Diffuse 4 drops Cedarwood and 2 drops Lavender in my husbands' study.
+- Diffuse 4 drops of Cedarwood and 2 drops of Lavender in my husbands' study.

-Add a few drops to the wax pool in unscented container candles to to instantly create an inexpensive and toxin free anti-mosquito candle (use soy instead of paraffin candles).
+- Add a few drops to the wax pool in unscented container candles to instantly create an inexpensive and toxin-free anti-mosquito candle (use soy instead of paraffin candles).

-For emotional application, dilute 3-4 drops in a 5ml roller with carrier oil and apply on pulse points or to bottom of your feet.
+- For emotional application, dilute 3-4 drops in a 5ml roller with a carrier oil and apply on pulse points or to the bottom of your feet.